bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Everything-You-Need-To-Become-A-Machine-Learner-3dd8f14814a1.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*KLzv9YgXVEYUpnk8.jpg" class="graf-image" /></figure>Machine learning is a subfield of artificial intelligence, which is broadly defined as the capability of a machine to imitate intelligent human behavior.
 Artificial intelligence systems are used to perform complex tasks in a way that is similar to how humans solve problems.

-> _The goal of AI is to create computer models that exhibit “intelligent behaviors” like humans, according to_ <a href="https://www.csail.mit.edu/person/boris-katz" class="markup--anchor markup--blockquote-anchor"><em>Boris Katz</em></a>_, a principal research scientist and head of the InfoLab Group at CSAIL.
+> _The goal of AI is to create computer models that exhibit "intelligent behaviors" like humans, according to_ <a href="https://www.csail.mit.edu/person/boris-katz" class="markup--anchor markup--blockquote-anchor"><em>Boris Katz</em></a>_, a principal research scientist and head of the InfoLab Group at CSAIL.
 This means machines that can recognize a visual scene, understand a text written in natural language, or perform an action in the physical world._

 > _Machine learning is one way to use AI.
-It was defined in the 1950s by AI pioneer_ <a href="https://en.wikipedia.org/wiki/Arthur_Samuel" class="markup--anchor markup--blockquote-anchor"><em>Arthur Samuel</em></a> _as “the field of study that gives computers the ability to learn without explicitly being programmed.”_
+It was defined in the 1950s by AI pioneer_ <a href="https://en.wikipedia.org/wiki/Arthur_Samuel" class="markup--anchor markup--blockquote-anchor"><em>Arthur Samuel</em></a> _as "the field of study that gives computers the ability to learn without explicitly being programmed."_

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*c767tks1CPvxbbb5.png" class="graf-image" /></figure>-   <span id="3c14">\[📖\] <a href="https://www.amazon.com/Delivering-Happiness-Profits-Passion-Purpose/dp/0446576220" class="markup--anchor markup--li-anchor">Delivering Happiness</a></span>
 -   <span id="accd">\[📖\] <a href="https://www.amazon.com/Good-Great-Some-Companies-Others-ebook/dp/B0058DRUV6" class="markup--anchor markup--li-anchor">Good to Great: Why Some Companies Make the Leap…And Others Don't</a></span>